MEF Teacher Grant Guidelines (2011)

 Contact Information

-Comments and questions can be directed to:
+Comments and questions can be directed to the Board through the Contact Us online form:

 The MEF Board of Directors will continually review the Grant program, its policies, methods of operation and criteria for funding proposals.
-Grant awards are at the discretion of the Board and are final.
+Grant awards are at the sole discretion of the Board and are final.